tonethar/IGME-330-Master/notes/HW-php-web-service-1.md

 <a id="example1" />

 ## II.
 What do web services look like?
 Example #1
-- Here's another very simple web service, the [Dog API](https://dog.ceo/dog-api/)
+- Here's a very simple web service that you might have seen in IGME-235, the [Dog API](https://dog.ceo/dog-api/)
 - Let's look at the "List All Breeds" [endpoint](https://rapidapi.com/blog/api-glossary/endpoint/) - first.
 The documentation for this endpoint is here:
   - https://dog.ceo/dog-api/documentation/
 - and the actual endpoint (that gives you the data) is here: